Skip to content

 Tier 03

-Construction-focused bookkeeping (monthly)
+Construction-specialist bookkeeping (monthly)

 Monthly close with an NAHB chart of accounts, bank rec, P&L, balance sheet, year-end tax package.
-This is our 'Just the Books' tier.
+This is our 'Just the Books' tier ($1,500/mo + $1,500 setup), at the floor of the specialist band.
+Catch-up cleanup quoted separately: $500 if 3 months behind, $1,500 if 6-12 months behind, $5,000-$12,000 if 2+ years behind.

 Tier 04

-Fractional CFO for contractors
+Books + CFO bundle for contractors

 Tier 05